 What is Taurine?

-Taurine, also called 2-aminoethanesulphonicacid, is the most abundant sulfur-containing amino acid in humans.
+Taurine, also called 2-aminoethanesulphonicacid, is humans’ most abundant sulfur-containing amino acid.
 High concentrations of taurine are found in certain parts of the body, such as the heart and retina, but it is also present in the brain, kidneys, intestine, liver, and skeletal muscle.
 Healthy adults can synthesize taurine from naturally-occurring components like cysteine and methionine in the presence of vitamin B6.
-It can also be obtained through diet, as taurine is also present in meat, eggs, seafood, and dairy products.
+It can also be obtained through diet, as taurine is present in meat, eggs, seafood, and dairy products.

-For individuals who consume a balanced diet and for those without any dietary restrictions, it is estimated that food intake can provide up to 400 mg of taurine per day.
+It is estimated that food intake can provide up to 400 mg of taurine per day for individuals who consume a balanced diet and those without any dietary restrictions.
 And even though there is no established recommended daily allowance for taurine, that amount is still far from 3,000 mg – the amount of taurine considered safe and optimal for daily function.
-Without a standard to quantify how much taurine is considered too little or too much, there is no data available as to how many people are taurine deficient.
+Without a standard to quantify how much taurine is considered too little or too much, no data is available on how many people are taurine deficient.
 But taurine deficiency is a very real thing.

 Reasons for Taurine Deficiency